A new marking system

 Will the new marking system apply across the secondary cycle?

 Yes, but its introduction will be phased in, as follows: S1-S5 in September 2018; S6 in September 2019; S7 in September 2020.

-Will the new marling scale be used for all assessments?
+Will the new marling system be used for all assessments?

-Yes, the new marking scale will apply to assessments of all types and it will be used in all reporting.
+Yes, the new marking system will apply to assessments of all types and it will be used in all reporting.